Placer High School: History, 1960 to current

-By 1960 Placer High School grew in terms of physical space but reduced in population.
-The junior college had vacated its campus, moving to Rocklin, California as Sierra College, and two new high schools, Del Oro High School and Colfax High School became part of the high school district.
-Placer High which began as a one-building facility in 1897 had an upper and lower campus comprised by 11 white stucco and red tiled buildings.
-More buildings would appear in the final three decades.
+By 1960, Placer High School had grown in terms of physical space but reduced in population.
+The junior college had vacated its campus, moving to Rocklin, California as Sierra College, and two new high schools, Del Oro High School and Colfax High School had become part of the high school district.
+Placer High, which began as a one-building facility in 1897, had an upper and lower campus comprised by 11 white stucco and red tiled buildings.
+More buildings would appear in the next three decades.
 By the end of the sixties the school boasted an on-site stadium for football and track, a new library, and new history and English wings which replaced the 1906 brick building.
-The 1926 science and auditorium wings were renovated by the seventies and a new practice gymnasium was built behind the venerable Earl Crabbe Gym in 1982.
+The 1926 science and auditorium wings had been renovated by the seventies and a new practice gymnasium was built behind the venerable Earl Crabbe Gym in 1982.

 Homecoming became a colossal event beginning in 1967 when a five-day celebration was declared, including a night rally, a bonfire, a dance, and the annual Senior Powder-Puff football game which had remained scoreless throughout its then six-year run until for the first time in the fall of 1972, when Janice Mihayloff made history by rushing for two touchdowns; all a prelude to the big game against arch-rival Roseville High School.
 Senior pranks gained popularity, with one class, the Class of 1974 mounting 74 tires around the flag pole in the quad.

-Glenda Gonzales created a strong music program producing the first musical, Finian's Rainbow, in 1965 and following it nearly every year with another Broadway hit.
+Glenda Gonzales created a strong music program producing the first musical, Finian's Rainbow, in 1965, and followed it nearly every year with another Broadway hit.
 Her 1976 choir was honored as a Bi-centennial choir, and toured the nation’s capital.
 The Art Department under the guidance of Mario Ferrante, exhibited student work in art shows for the school and the community.
-The student newspaper was revived under a new name, The Hillmen Messenger, several years after the demise of the Placer Union, is currently being taught by Dan Wilson.
+The student newspaper was revived under a new name, The Hillmen Messenger, several years after the demise of the Placer Union, and is currently being taught by Dan Wilson.
 The Vocational Industrial Club of America came into existence in the eighties, garnering several regional and state gold medals in competitions.